Your money-making expert. Financial journalist, TV and radio personality.

 Running a car can be expensive, but did you know you can make money from your car?
+You can make money renting out your driveway, but what about the vehicle which sits upon it?

 There are lots of fun ways you can make money with your car.
 From becoming a driving instructor, selling a rare number plate or showing a classic car.
 In fact, we cover a lot of the more exotic ideas in this fun article here.